 Artists at work

 We worked with the Samos Volunteers Group (SVG), a privately sponsored initiative for helping asylum seekers that have made their way to the island.
 Morning and afternoon tea kitchen and pop up library in the camp.
 Women’s hiking sessions.
-Gardening a plot of land given by a local host.
+Gardening a plot of land given by a local host family.
 Art and crafts for adults.
 Recreational activities and English language classes for children, just outside the camp and in the Paradise Hotel in the harbour area (a shelter for vulnerable groups).

 Pond 2: 30.05-4.06.2017